 The challenge for the online streaming industry is to reduce this latency to a range closer to linear broadcast signal latency (3-5 sec) or even lower, depending on the application needs.
 Therefore, many video providers have taken steps to optimize their live streaming workflows by rolling out new streaming standards like the Common Media Application Format (CMAF) and making changes to encoding, CDN delivery, and playback technologies to close the latency gap and to provide near real-time streaming experience for end-users.
 This reduced latency for online linear video streaming is commonly referred to as “Low Latency”.

 Linear stream/signal latency represents a continuum, as indicated in the diagram above.
 This diagram illustrates the historic reality of online streaming protocols such as HLS and DASH exhibiting higher latency, and nonadaptive bitrate protocols like RTP/RTSP and WebRTC exhibiting much lower sub-second latency.
 The discussion here is based on the adaptive bitrate protocols, HLS and MPEG-DASH.

 Why is this important for me?

-The main goal of Low Latency streaming is to keep playback as close as possible to real-time broadcast so users can engage and interact with content as it’s unfolding.
-Typical applications include: sports, news, betting and gaming.
-Another class of latency-sensitive applications includes feedback data as part of the interactive experience – an example is the ClassPass virtual fitness class, as recently announced by Bitmovin here.
+The main goal of Low Latency streaming is to keep playback as close as possible to real-time broadcasts so users can engage and interact with content as it’s unfolding.
+Typical applications include sports, news, betting, and gaming.
+Another class of latency-sensitive applications includes feedback data as part of the interactive experience – an example is the ClassPass virtual fitness class, as announced by Bitmovin here.